 In January 2013, we established a steering committee to manage our Conflict Minerals compliance program.
 The committee is comprised of subject matter experts from relevant departments within our organization, including members from upper management within legal, finance and procurement.
-The committee is primarily responsible for overseeing and conducting our country of origin inquiry and due diligence on the source and chain of custody of Conflict Minerals in our supply chain, and reporting the results of our due diligence efforts to the Senior Vice President General Counsel periodically briefs other executive officers and the Board of Directors of the Company on the results of these efforts, and our reporting obligations under the Conflict Minerals Rule.
+The committee is primarily responsible for overseeing and conducting our country of origin inquiry and due diligence on the source and chain of custody of Conflict Minerals in our supply chain, and reporting the results of our due diligence efforts to the Chief Legal Officer of the Company.
+The Chief Legal Officer periodically briefs other executive officers and the Board of Directors of the Company on the results of these efforts, and our reporting obligations under the Conflict Minerals Rule.